Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 \subsection{Preliminaries}

 We employ three FL algorithms, namely FedAvg, FedProx, and MOON.
 These works represent both classic baselines and current state-of-the-art, and are described in Section \ref{related}.
 For comparison, we employ three state-of-the-art regularization methods: Mixup \cite{mixup}, Stochastic Depth \cite{stochdepth}, and GradAug \cite{gradaug}.
+Specifically, these regularization methods are applied to the local optimization within a standard FedAvg setup, and their operations are described as follows.

 Mixup is a data-level augmentation technique that performs linear interpolation between two samples.
 Specifically, given two sample-label pairs $(x_{i}, y_{i})$ and $(x_{j}, y_{j})$, they are combined as $\tilde{x}=\beta x_{i}+(1-\beta) x_{j}$ and $\tilde{y}=\beta y_{i}+(1-\beta) y_{j}$, where $\beta \sim Beta(\gamma, \gamma)$.